Wikia/guidelines/PHP/CodingConventions.md

 ### Function Length

-Function length should be limited to one “page”, where a page is intentionally loosely defined as what fits into your editor window.
+Functions should have a limited length.
+This limit is loosely defined as one “page”, where a page is the number of lines that fit into your editor window or less.
+This definition is intentionally vague to allow flexibility but the spirit of this guideline is that a developer should not have to scroll to see a full function definition.

+If a single function becomes too long it should be broken up into smaller functions which the original function can call.

 ### Type-Checking and Assertions